 What is Pulmonary Hypertension?
-Oh its simple.
 My lungs don’t really work the way they need to, so my heart picks up the slack.

 Going into detail, PH is a high blood pressure in the pulmonary arteries of the lungs causing breathlessness, dizziness and fatigue, and a lot of people pass out…like me.
 These arteries carry our blood flow and oxygenated blood back into our heart to be pumped out to the rest of the body.
 Well, these arteries in my lungs are small and not large and open like most people, therefore it doesn’t travel as fast, and gets backed up.
-My blood and oxygen doesn’t get to where it needs to in time, so my heart pumps double the rate it would to get blood and oxygen through faster so I get it where it needs to go.
+My blood and oxygen doesn’t get to where it needs to in time, so my heart pumps double the rate it would to get blood and oxygen through faster.
 With my heart working harder, it grows and gets bigger just as any muscle would when you’re working it.
 So the right side of the heart is huge, and usually ends up going into heart failure.

 Treatment?
 There is no cure for PH, but there is treatment which is geared for making the symptoms go away.
-Things like vasodilators (calcium channel blockers), coumadin (to thin the blood avoiding blood clots), being on a IV pump, and many more thanks to research.
+Things like vasodilators (calcium channel blockers), coumadin (to thin the blood avoiding blood clots), being on a IV pump, oxygen, and many more thanks to research.
 About ten years ago there was hardly anything other than a pump or transplant.
 Transplant?!
 Yes.
-Some people don’t react to treatment therefore undergoing both heart and lung transplants.
-I’m lucky enough that my body responds to medication.
+PH is a progressive disease; eventually a lot of patients don’t react to treatment therefore undergoing both heart and lung transplants.
+I’m lucky enough for now that my body is currently responding to IV Veletri with a pump.

 Symptoms?
 If you can’t walk up a flight of stairs without stopping or passing out, you have a problem.
 Any exertion at all (even walking through the store) should cause chest pain, an immense amount of pain all over, breathlessness, passing out, extremely high heart rate and things like so.
-If this is the case you need a Cardiologist or Pulmonologist who will know what to look for.
+If this is the case you need a Cardiologist or Pulmonologist who will know what to look for, and a heart cath ultimately to prove it.

 I was blessed to finally have an answer to my “bizarre” symptoms and I fight this disease daily, and will for the rest of my life.
 Learn more or get involved at phassociation.org